wppbav/bavapi-sdk-python/docs/usage/basic.md

 This can be combined with the techniques covered in the [saving query objects](project-tips.md#save--load-filters-and-queries) section of the documentation for powerful reproducibility.

-When using `Query` in one of the endpoint methods, only the parameter values specified in the `Query` object will be used.
+Similarly to filters objects, when using `Query` in one of the endpoint methods, the parameter values specified in the `Query` object will take precedence over parameters specified at the function level.

 ```py
 # will use `name="Facebook"` because `query` values take precedence.